Patience / Solitaire

 PySol is a free open source collection of solitaire games which can run on Unix, Windows and Macintosh computers..
 The original project by Markus Oberhumer officially ended in 2004, but was continued and extended by the PySol Fan Club.
 The collection now includes more than 1000 solitaire games.

-At Solitaire Paradise, you can play verious solitaire games including Tri-Peaks Reserve, a more skilful variation of the popular Tri-Towers solitaire game, the similar Golf Solitaire and also Tower Solitaire, a variation of Pyramid Solitaire in which one card can be placed in a temporary store, and Forty Thieves.
+At Solitaire Paradise, you can play verious solitaire games including Tri-Peaks Classic, a more skilful variation of the popular Tri-Towers solitaire game, the similar Golf Solitaire and also Tower Solitaire, a variation of Pyramid Solitaire in which one card can be placed in a temporary store, Forty Thieves and Thieves of Egypt.

 At Solitaire Mania you can play a number of free solitaire games online in your browser.